-Xero has an investor relations team which operates a comprehensive and active investor relations program.
-The program supports Xero's commitment to ensure its shareholders receive important information in a timely and effective manner and facilitates regular dialogue with shareholders.
+Xero has an investor relations team that operates a comprehensive and active investor relations program.
+The program supports Xero's commitment to ensure its shareholders receive important information in a timely and effective manner, and facilitates regular dialogue with shareholders.
 Activities undertaken as part of the investor relations program include:

-- Post-results and ad hoc meetings with institutional shareholders and analysts - Attendance at a range of domestic, regional, and global investor conferences to meet with existing and potential shareholders in-person or virtually - · Pre-Annual Meeting engagement with beneficial interest holders and the primary governance advisory bodies - · Engagement with the retail investor community through shareholder associations, including pre-Annual Meeting engagement
+- Post-results and ad hoc meetings with institutional shareholders and analysts - Presentation and disclosure of Investor Day and other ad hoc market presentations

+- Attendance at a range of domestic, regional, and global investor conferences to meet with existing and potential shareholders in person or virtually - Pre-Annual Meeting engagement with beneficial interest holders and the primary governance advisory bodies - Engagement with the retail investor community through shareholder associations, including pre-Annual Meeting engagement